TESTMECS/seq2seq/README_UPDATED.md

 1. Basic Seq2Seq model without attention
 2. Seq2Seq model with attention mechanism

-Both models are trained and evaluated on the same data, allowing for direct comparison.
+Both models can be trained on the IWSLT 2017 dataset for English-French translation or on synthetic data for testing and demonstration purposes.

 ### Attention Mechanism

-The attention mechanism allows the decoder to focus on different parts of the input sequence at each decoding step, typically improving translation quality for longer sentences.
+The attention mechanism allows the decoder to focus on different parts of the input sequence at each decoding step, which typically improves translation quality, especially for longer sentences.
+The visualization tools help understand how attention works in practice.

+### Visualization Tools

+The repository includes several visualization tools:
+- Training and validation loss plots
+- Model architecture visualization
+- Attention weight visualizations
+- Model comparison plots

+These tools help understand the model's behavior and the impact of different architectural choices.

 ## Troubleshooting